 Box trucks are widely used by many businesses and play an essential role in the supply chain.
-This is how it works, a box truck picks up cargo from a warehouse and delivers it to the designated delivery location.
+This is how it works, they pick up cargo from a warehouse and deliver it to the designated delivery location.

 Like any commercial vehicle, box trucks haul expensive equipment and goods that require adequate protection.
 Not only does the cargo need protection, but the truck itself, the driver, and the trucking company does as well.

 Box truck insurance can protect you financially if an incident or accident were to occur.
 Failing to be properly insured can put you in a costly situation where your left with enormous debt.